Machine learning on manifolds for inverse scattering: Lipschitz stability analysis: Numerical simulations

-Two examples of configurations for the fault $\Gamma$ relative to the circle $S_R$ are plotted in Figure \ref{fields}.
-The left plot corresponds to case 1.
-This is not a plot of the scattered field $u$ solution to (\ref{D1}-\ref{D3}).
-Instead, we plotted the real part of the total field $u + e^{ i k x \cdot \eta}$ which is more easily physically interpreted.
-The right plot corresponds to case 3.
-The scale is different for visualization purposes as the total field quickly decays from the source in case 3.
+Two examples of the fault $\Gamma$ and corresponding fields are plotted in Figure \ref{fields}.
+The left plot shows the real part of the total field $u + e^{ i k x \cdot \eta}$ for a Type 1 forcing term.
+The right plot corresponds to a Type 3 forcing term.
+The scale is different for visualization purposes as the total field quickly decays from the source in this case.